THE FIRST CUT (25 min read)

 Even though I had watched the film recently as a part of my research, I immediately rewatched it and afterwards, I felt a strange certainty that the answer to Mr. Morrow's question was in fact, NO. I was so compelled by this new found certainty, I spent the next 72 hours recutting the film.

 My initial cut was done in a state of excited inspiration, driven mostly by instinct.
 However, once it was determined to release the cut publicly, I felt a duty to hold my edits up to the scrutiny of what has now become ongoing, obsessive and in-depth research into the creation of Eyes Wide Shut and Stanley Kubrick as a filmmaker.
 This process not only helped me to refine my cut of the film but also fundamentally changed everything I knew about Eyes Wide Shut and Stanley Kubrick.
 I’ve attempted to detail it all out here.
-I hope it provides you a portal for your own discovery of Eyes Wide Shut and at the same a deeper understanding of my intentions for Eyes Wide Cut.
+I hope this provides you a portal for your own rediscovery of Eyes Wide Shut, Stanley Kubrick and at the same time my intentions for Eyes Wide Cut.

 WAS KUBRICK FINISHED WITH EYES WIDE SHUT?

 This idea has sparked somewhat of a civil war among those on the inner circles of Kubrick’s work and life.
 Many people will cite family members of Stanley who all state that not only was he finished with the film, save for minor, typical, post-production work but also considered it his greatest contribution.